tjgran01/GoodreadsEDA/README.md

 the entirely of *'Rotten'* on Netflix, and then making dinner, eating it, and reading a book while this program runs?
 (Or do what I did and sleep)

+If you only wish to see a plot of a single book over time run `./single_bk_plt.py` and follow the on screen prompts.
+It will take about a minute and a half to fetch all the data for the book.

 If you wish to run the scripts individually they should be run in this order:

 1. `./mk_bklst.py` (outputs a .csv file with all the urls the need to be scraped.)